5 Ways to be "First Impression Ready"

 By Karen Mathis

 Fashion is our greatest tool for personal expression.
 At first glance you may think, Really?
-Yes, fashion can be used as a tool in many ways.
+Yes, fashion can be used as a tool.
+Studies show that clothing is a non-verbal form of communication.
 Fashion can be used as a personal tool for creating a positive first impression in many ways:

-Your fashion items may be made in fabrics that are easy to care for, silks that state quality standards, and more.
-It is for you to define, based on your work/life needs.
-No matter your definition, what you wear, and how you present yourself is your opportunity to communicate the lasting message you want received: Your first impression.
+Whether you are aware or not aware, studies show what you wear, and how you present yourself is your opportunity to communicate the lasting message you want received: Your first impression.

 The following five factors of first impressions, explain why and how they’re formed, and how fashion is one of your greatest tools to send messages that can effect how others perceive you.

-#1: First Impressions are made in only a split second.
+1. First Impressions are made in a fraction of a second.

-However short the time span is for a first impression, it’s worth taking time to plan for this important event.
-It makes a good case for building a clothing wardrobe that enhances your best features, in colors and fabrics that express your personal standards.
-Fashion becomes a very important tool for personal expression.
+Take the time to plan for this important event.
+Build a wardrobe that enhances your best features, in colors and fabrics that express your personal standards.
+Make fashion a very important tool for personal expression.

 How exactly does the brain capture so much in a fleeting moment?
 Psychologists say our brains take a first-impression Polaroid – an impression from a snap judgment of quick visual clues that equates to an impression larger than their sum (C. Flora: Psychology Today).

-Human beings cannot help but judge books by their covers.
-It’s how we function.
-First impressions researched by social psychology including cross cultures showed a consensus that people seen as attractive are also given ratings as being more competent, sociable, intelligent and healthy (Social Psychology 9th Edition).
+Human beings need to form impressions of others for their own social interaction.
+Studies show that people seen as attractive are also given ratings as being more competent, sociable, intelligent and healthy (Social Psychology 9th Edition).

 Research confirms that after just 3 seconds, 300 people judged more favorably for a man in a bespoke suit versus an off the rack suit.
 Even when they controlled for other differences like color and fabric, the man was rated as being more confident, successful, flexible, and a higher earner in the tailor-made suit (Ben C. Fletcher D. Phil., Oxon: Psychology Today).